LOVE IS THE ESSENCE AND VOCATION OF THE HUMAN HEART

 THE HUMAN PERSON IS MADE TO LOVE AND BE LOVED

-On the Apostolic Exhortation, the Family in the Modern World, no. 11, Servant of God John Paul II stated: “God created man in His own image and likeness calling him to existence through love, He called him at the same time for love.
+In the Apostolic Exhortation, On the Role of the Christian Family in the Modern World (Familiaris Consortio), Servant of God John Paul II stated, “God created man in His own image and likeness: calling him to existence through love, He called him at the same time for love.
 God is love and in Himself He lives a mystery of personal loving communion.
 Creating the human race in His own image and continually keeping it in being, God inscribed in the humanity of man and woman the vocation, and thus the capacity and responsibility, of love and communion.
-Love is therefore the fundamental and innate vocation of every human being.”
+Love is therefore the fundamental and innate vocation of every human being” (no.11).

-In his book, Love and Responsibility, Karol Wojtyla reminded us of a truth so much forgotten in our times, truth that reveals the essence of our identity and vocation.
-“Love is exclusively the portion of human persons”.
+In his book Love and Responsibility, Karol Wojtyla reminded us of a truth so much forgotten in our times, a truth that reveals the essence of our identity and vocation: “Love is exclusively the portion of human persons” (p.
+28).
 Love is an exclusive reality of the human heart.
-We were created out of love, we were created to know love, to live by love and to communicate it in such a powerful way, that it will give life.
-Just as S. Maximilian Kolbe would say: “only love creates”.
+We were created out of love, and we were created to know love, to live by love, and to communicate it in such a powerful way that it will give life.
+Just as Saint Maximilian Kolbe always said, “Only love creates.”

 Love is an exclusive experience of the human person.
-Of all creation, only the human heart can know love, live by love and give it generously.
-Animals, trees, stones, mountains, oceans….
-Simply do not love… only persons, only hearts can love.
-We are capable of love, because we are capable of God, we are capable of freely choosing to live according to our dignity, as the image and likeness of God, and God is love as St. John tells us in his first letter chapter 4, 7-8: “Beloved, let us love one another, because love is of God; everyone who loves is begotten by God and knows God.
+Of all creation, only the human heart can know love, live by love, and give it generously.
+Animals, trees, stones, mountains, and oceans are incapable of loving…only persons, only hearts can love.
+We are capable of love because we are capable of God; we are capable of freely choosing to live according to our dignity as the image and likeness of God.
+As St. John tells us in chapter four of his first letter, verses 7-8: “Beloved, let us love one another, because love is of God; everyone who loves is begotten by God and knows God.
 Whoever is without love does not know God, for God is love.”

-As human persons we have been endowed with the gifts of intelligence and will.
-We can by our reason, open to the light of faith, understand how wide, how long, how deep is God’s love.
-We, as St. John tells us, can come to know and believe in the love that God has for us.
-We can come to know that His love is the source of our lives and the force that move us to respond to love by loving.
-By the gift of our wills we can choose to freely love and to freely live according to our dignity as human persons.
+As human persons, we have been endowed with the gifts of intelligence and will.
+We can, with our reason open to the light of faith, understand how wide, how long, and how deep God’s love is.
+We can come to know and believe in the love that God has for us.
+We can come to know that His love is the source of our lives and the force that moves us to respond to love by loving.
+By the gift of our wills, we can choose to freely love and to freely live according to our dignity as human persons.
 The greatest dignity of the human heart is its capacity to freely choose to love.
-It is your dignity to have been able to choose your husband and your wife and to have chosen them because you loved them.
-It is your dignity to continue to daily choose to foster, care, guard and nourish the love, the treasure that was entrusted to you the day you gave your fiat to one another.
-It is your dignity and responsibility to protect it from all the interior or exterior forces that oppose love and weaken love.
+It is your dignity to have been able to choose your husband and your wife and to have chosen because you loved him or her.
+It is your dignity to continue to choose daily to foster, guard, and nourish the love, the treasure, that was entrusted to you the day you gave your fiat to each other.
+It is your dignity and responsibility to protect this love from all the interior or exterior forces that oppose and weaken love.

-Yes, my brothers and sisters, only human persons are capable of love and because of that, we are responsible to allow love to conquer in our hearts when selfishness invites us to choose the easiest and wide path, or to run away from the difficulties or the duties that love require.
-You are responsible to form your hearts for love, to live your marriage in love, to create in your homes living schools of love, and to influence society by building in your own families the civilization of love.
-In few words, we are responsible to live out our vocation, to live for love, to shape our hearts, marriages, families, communities and society for love.
-You together with your spouses and your children are responsible to be witnesses at the heart of the world of a new civilization of love.
-Just as John Paul II in his Letter to Families stated: "the family is the center and the heart of the civilization of love".
+Yes, my brothers and sisters, since only human beings are capable of love, then we are also responsible for allowing love to conquer in our hearts when selfishness invites us to choose the wide path or to run away from the difficulties or the duties that love requires.
+You have the responsibility to form your hearts for love, to live your marriage in love, to create in your homes living schools of love, and to influence society by building in your own families a civilization of love.
+In a few words, we are responsible for living out our vocation – that is, to live for love, and to shape our hearts, marriages, families, communities and society for love.
+You, together with your spouse and your children, are responsible for being witnesses in the heart of the world of a new civilization of love.
+Just as John Paul II in his Letter to Families stated: “the family is the center and the heart of the civilization of love” (13).

 LOVE IS MEANT TO BE LIVED IN COMMUNION

-The human heart was created to love and therefore needs to live this vocation in communion with other hearts.
-John Paul II spoke movingly of the human person’s “existential loneliness” based on the passage of Genesis chapter 2, 18: “it is not good that man should be alone”.
-Adam was the first human person, the only one in creation who could love and that is why the Creator saw that he needed another human heart to give his love to and to correspond to him by love.
+The human heart was created to love and, therefore, needs to live this vocation in communion with other hearts.
+John Paul II spoke movingly of the human person’s “existential loneliness,” based on the passage Genesis 2:18: “it is not good that man should be alone.”
+Adam was the first human person and the only one in creation who could love; this is why the Creator saw that he needed another human heart to give his love to and to relate to him in love.
 Love is meant to be given and love is meant to be received.
 Therefore, a communion of hearts is necessary to live out the human vocation to love.

-In that same passage from Genesis, we can see the deep joy and the satisfied longing of Adam’s heart expressed in the words that he said upon seeing Eve: “This one, at last, is bone of my bone and flesh of my flesh.”
-(Genesis 2, 23)
+In that same chapter from Genesis, we can see the deep joy and the satisfied longing of Adam’s heart expressed in the words that he said upon seeing Eve: “This one, at last, is bone of my bone and flesh of my flesh” (2:23).

-We are made to give ourselves to another and to receive another; our very physiological make-up demonstrates that.
+We are made to give ourselves to another and to receive another; our very physiological make-up demonstrates this.
 And this mutual giving and receiving is to be fruitful by bring forth new life.
-Thus we are all, in the depths of our being, hearts that require a spouse and children for the fulfillment of our being and vocation, whether that spouse be of the natural order and the children be biological children, or whether the spouse be Christ, in the case of religious sisters; or the spouse be the Church, the bride of Christ, as in the priestly vocation, and one’s fatherhood or motherhood be a spiritual one.
+Thus we are all, in the depths of our being, hearts that require a spouse and children for the fulfillment of our being and vocation – whether that spouse be of the natural order and the children be biological children; or the spouse be Christ’s, as in the case of religious sisters; or the spouse be the Church, the Bride of Christ, as in the priestly vocation; in the two latter instances one’s fatherhood or motherhood is a spiritual one.

-Love is to be given, only then can it really be called love.
-“No one has greater love than this, to lay down his life for his friend” (John 15, 13).
-The human heart accomplishes maturity by choosing to give himself in love.
-“This self gift reveals… a particular characteristic of the essence of the person.
-When God said:” it is not good that man should be alone” (Gen 2,18) he affirmed that “alone”, man does not completely realize this essence.
-He realizes it only by existing “with someone”- and even more deeply and completely- by existing for someone”.
-(JPII, General Audience, January 9, 1980)
+Love is to be given; only then can it really be called love.
+“No one has greater love than this, to lay down his life for his friend” (John 15:13).
+The human heart accomplishes maturity by choosing to give itself in love.
+“This self gift reveals…a particular characteristic of the essence of the person.
+When God said: ‘it is not good that man should be alone’ (Gen 2:18), He affirmed that ‘alone,’ man does not completely realize this essence.
+He realizes it only by existing ‘with someone’ – and even more deeply and completely – by existing for someone” (John Paul II, General Audience, January 9, 1980).

 LOVE MUST BE FORMED IN THE SCHOOL OF LOVE: THE FAMILY.

-In the Letter to Families (1994), John Paul II reminded us that the family is the community on which society is founded and that is by nature linked to the civilization of love.
+In his Letter to Families (1994), John Paul II reminded us that the family is the community on which society is founded and that it is by nature linked to the civilization of love.

-The civilization of love is distinguished by personalism, which moves the person to become a gift for others and to discover joy in giving himself.
-I really believe that this civilization can only be built upon mature hearts, by a mature humanity which finds full realization in the unreserved giving of oneself, in the generous and total donation of oneself.
-For John Paul, this civilization of love, of which the Christian family must be the microcosm, is a counterbalance to the “culture of death/selfishness” so present in our times.
-The Christian family is called to be the first and luminous witness to this new civilization of love at the beginning of the Third Millennium.
+The civilization of love is distinguished by personalism, which moves the person to become a gift for others and to discover joy in the giving of himself.
+I sincerely believe that this civilization can only be built upon mature hearts, by a mature humanity, which finds full realization in the unreserved giving of oneself, in the generous and total donation of oneself.
+For John Paul, this civilization of love, of which the Christian family must be the microcosm, is a counterbalance to the “culture of death and selfishness” so present in our times.
+The Christian family is called to be the first and most luminous witness to this new civilization of love at the beginning of the Third Millennium.

 The human person finds his or her fulfillment only through the love that is best illustrated through familial relationships.
-John Paul II tells us that for this reason Christ came through means of a family – to show us that this is where love starts.
-And if love starts in the Family, this one becomes the first school of love, the place, the environment and the context in which each member can be formed and also practice the ways of love.
+John Paul II consistently tells us that for this reason Christ came into the world through means of a family – to show us that this is where love starts.
+And if love starts in the family, then the family becomes the first school of love – the place, the environment, and the context in which each member can be formed in and also practice the ways of love.

-Marriage and family are a school – where persons learn to love and where their hearts can be shape for love.
-The Family is a school, in the profoundly formative sense, of all members of the family: true formation must change hearts.
+Marriage and family are a school – where persons learn to love and where their hearts can be shaped for love.
+The family is a school, in the profoundly formative sense, for all members of the family; and true formation must change hearts.

-Indeed, the marriage relationship is most emphatically a school in the sense of being an environment in which the arts of love are learned.
+Indeed, the marriage relationship is most emphatically a school in the sense of being an environment in which the art of love is learned.
 But in a school we not only learn about things, we learn to do them.
-The family is a school where love is to be put into action, the material learned is to be practice… Is the school where love is to be known, recognized and clearly perceived.
+The family is a school where love is to be put into action, the material learned is to be practiced…it is the school where love is to be known, recognized and clearly perceived.

 EDUCATION FOR LOVE